-The exciting news is the extract of Acmella Oleracea is considered a natural alternative to cosmetic injectables such as Botox, Dysport or Xeomin.
-Acmella Oleracea reportedly reduces muscle tension, reducing facial wrinkles caused by tense or contracted facial muscles when applied topically.
-A natural muscle relaxant.
+Exciting news abounds as the extract of Acmella Oleracea emerges as a natural alternative to cosmetic injectables such as Botox, Dysport, or Xeomin.
+Acmella Oleracea is renowned for its ability to reduce muscle tension, thereby diminishing facial wrinkles caused by tense or contracted facial muscles when applied topically.
+It acts as a natural muscle relaxant.

-Dr. Klein is closely studying this natural marvel, and is undertaking testing in vitro and in vivo, to unearth its efficacy as an anti-oxidant, anti-aging and anti-glycation compound, and believes it may also be a natural support for the skin’s bacteria biome.
-Exciting times in natural skin care advancement are upon us!
+Dr. Klein is diligently investigating this natural marvel, conducting both in vitro and in vivo testing to unveil its potential as an antioxidant, anti-aging, and anti-glycation compound.
+Moreover, he believes it may also support the skin's bacterial biome.
+These developments signify exciting times in the advancement of natural skincare.

 ~Your JK7® Team ~